All Episodes

 Now we have some other developments that are coming up today.

-And there is uh discussions.
+And there is discussions.

-You've got three texts that will be fully released tonight between Strzok and Page, and how they're talking about the New York Times being angry with them and about a Washington Post scoop and a discussion they had about inaccuracies with one New York Times writer.
+You've got three texts that will be fully released tonight between Strzok and Paige and how they're talking about the New York Times being angry with them and about a Washington Post scoop and a discussion they had about inaccuracies with one New York Times writer.

-And Strzok then is talking about how he told this particular New York Times guy that they basically were dealing in good faith with them and uh would raise some pretty serious concerns of the FBI in an ongoing investigation leaking to hurt the president, and especially considering what the stakes are here.
+And Strzok then is talking about how he told this particular New York Times guy that they basically were dealing in good faith with them and would raise some pretty serious concerns of the FBI in an ongoing investigation leaking to hurt the president, and especially considering what the stakes are here.

-We're gonna really tear this all down and what it means when you add this to all the information we had about 70 contacts, emails, text messages, uh handwritten notes, and meetings between Orr and Christopher Steele, and or became Steele's conduit, and they didn't want to get exposed together.
+We're going to really tear this all down and what it means when you add this to all the information we had about 70 contacts, emails, text messages, handwritten notes, and meetings between Orr and Christopher Steele.

 Yeah, those messages exist too.

-Now one has to ask what is the vulnerability here of all of these players in this.
+Now one has to ask, what is the vulnerability here of all of these players in this?

 The one thing they all seem to have in common is they hate Trump.

-And joining us now, we have David Schoen, civil criminal rights attorney, Sarah Carter, investigative reporter, Fox News, Greg Jarrett, author of the number one best selling book, The Russian hoax.
+And joining us now, we have David Schoen, civil criminal rights attorney, Sarah Carter, investigative reporter, Fox News, Greg Jarrett, author of the number one best-selling book, The Russian Hoax.

 Thank you all for being with us.

-Let's start Sarah with you because you're following this a little bit more closely than anybody.
+Let's start, Sarah, with you because you're following this a little bit more closely than anybody.

 And wouldn't that be FBI slang for the CIA, like sister agencies?